Problem set 9

 - your code

-Look at the effect size and power; this should be helpful in completing the problem set.
+Look at the effect size and power examples; this should be helpful in completing the problem set.

 Task 1